 D-204-4: Replacement Service Authorizations

 The specifications in a service authorization (SA) may change during the delivery of services.
-When this is necessary, it is referred to as a "replacement service authorization."
+When this is necessary, it is an after the fact replacement service authorization, which is referred to as a replacement SA.
 Replacement SAs must be issued on the same business day that the original SA is closed.
 If they are not issued on the same business day, they must be processed as a backdated SA.
 See D-204-2: Backdated Service Authorizations for additional information.

+For documentation requirements for replacement service authorizations, refer to VRSM E-300: Case Notes Requirements – After-the-Fact Replacement SA.

 If a change is needed to services that are delivered by the same vendor (for example, if a change is needed to the MAPS codes), and approval by the VR Manager or state medical director was required on the initial SA, the same approvals must be obtained before issuing the replacement SA.